dustinpfister/blog_posts/_posts/express-request-headers.md

 layout: post
 categories: express
 id: 197
-updated: 2018-05-29 14:11:26
+updated: 2018-05-29 14:24:55
-version: 1.0
+version: 1.1
 ---

 When reviving an http request from a client, that request will contain all kinds of headers that tell the server useful information about the request.
-In this post I will be quickly covering some examples of how to work with request headers in express.js
+In this post I will be quickly covering some examples of how to work with request headers in express.js.

 <!-- more -->

+## Different request headers for different request methods

+Request headers depend on the method of the request such as GET, and POST.
+A POST request header for example will contain a content-type header to tell the server the type of content that it is being given in the body of the request.
+However a GET request would not contain such a header, because it is just simply requesting whatever there is at a given location.
+Also It goes without saying that response headers differ slightly from request headers.

 ## Basic example